Zilliqa/dev-portal-old/docs/core-blacklist.md

 ## Blacklist Enabling

 Blacklist is enabled by default, and is only temporarily disabled when doing node recovery (`RECOVERY_ALL_SYNC`).
 In that situation, the blacklist is re-enabled once the final block is processed.

+## Relaxed Blacklist

+A peer can become unreachable if it temporarily goes down.
+In this case, socket connections to that peer would usually return `EHOSTDOWN` or `ECONNREFUSED` as the error message.
+When this occurs, we avoid blacklisting the peer in the "strict" sense as in the previously listed [conditions](#blacklisting-conditions).
+Instead, we blacklist the peer in the "relaxed" category.

+While all incoming and outgoing messages from/to a peer that is strictly blacklisted are blocked, only outgoing messages to the peer are blocked for a peer that is in the relaxed blacklist.
+This allows the peer to have itself be removed from everyone's blacklist by sending the request for removal once it has come back online.
+Such a request will be accepted if the peer is found to be in the relaxed blacklist.